davkk/masters-thesis/typst/main.typ

 The following figures show the correlation functions for real data before and after applying 1D and 2D efficiency corrections.
 Each of the two panels compare the uncorrected distributions with the corrected ones.

+In addition, the next figures also visualize the same correlation functions using 3D surface plots.
+Left plot shows the uncorrected correlation function.
+Upper and lower plots in the middle column display the results after 1D and 2D corrections, respectively.
+The right column contains two-dimensional ratio plots, which show the bin-by-bin ratio of each corrected distribution to the uncorrected one.

 == Correlation functions for pions

-Corrections on pion+ pion+ pair (@fig:data-pi-pi) seem to slightly lower the correlation peak at $Delta phi = 0$ (effects from same jet effects) up to 2%, and increase the effects from momentum conservation at $Delta phi > 2$ also by less than 2%.
+Corrections on pion+ pion+ pair (@fig:data-pi-pi) seem to slightly lower the correlation peak at $Delta phi = 0$ (same jet effects) up to 2%.
+They also increase the effects from momentum conservation at $Delta phi > 2$ by less than 2%.
 For the $Delta eta$ projection, the corrections do not affect the function shape too much, with visible differences in the ranges $|Delta eta| > 0.7$, where the deviations reach 2%.

 #figure(
   pdf("../data/LHC22o_pass7_minBias_small/pi-pi/data_correction.pdf"),